apache/arrow/docs/source/format/Columnar.rst

     type: Float32
     [1.0, 1.0, 1.0, 1.0, null, null, 2.0]

-In Run-length-encoded form, this could appear as:
+In Run-end-encoded form, this could appear as:

 ::